-Natasha Brooksher grew up in Woodbury, CT where she received her Vaganova based ballet training at Nutmeg Ballet under the tutelage of Sharon E. Dante and Eleanor D’Antuono.
-She graduated Valedictorian of her class, both in ballet and academically from Nonnewaug High School.
-Natasha received honors in competition on the local, national and international levels at ARTS Recognition and Talent Search, IV New York International Ballet Competition, IV Paris International Ballet Competition, and the 20ieme Prix de Lausanne, Switzerland.
-Preparing for these competitions was just as valuable as the experience of the competition itself; the work and preparation, both physical and mental, were a major part of her growth as a young and developing artist.
-She has attended summer workshops at Boston Ballet, School of American Ballet, and the International Ballet Competition in Jackson, MI, and served as demonstrator for Vaganova Pedagogy Teachers’ Workshops at Nutmeg Ballet.
+Originally from London, UK, Natasha grew up in Woodbury, CT.
+She received her Vaganova-based ballet training at Nutmeg Ballet under the tutelage of Sharon E. Dante and graduated valedictorian both in ballet and academically from Nonnewaug High School.
+Natasha received honors in competition on the local, national, and international levels at ARTS Recognition and Talent Search, IV New York International Ballet Competition, IV Paris International Ballet Competition, and the 20ieme Prix de Lausanne.
+She attended summer workshops at Boston Ballet, School of American Ballet, the IV International Ballet Competition, and served as demonstrator for Vaganova Pedagogy Teachers’ Workshops at Nutmeg Ballet.

-Natasha danced as a professional artist with Boston Ballet, Texas Ballet Theatre, and Ballet Arizona where she enjoyed working with choreographers such as Paul Taylor, Twyla Tharp, Elisa Monte, Elliot Feld, Lyla York, Trey McIntyre, and Graham Lustig.
-She performed leading roles in American Classics such as Rodeo, Billy the Kid, and Tinkerbell in Peter Pan, as well as premiering Merce Cunningham’s Breakers at the Kennedy Center in Washington DC.
-Natasha’s extensive classical repertoire includes Swan Lake, Sleeping Beauty, Giselle, Le Corsaire, The Nutcracker, and Paquita.
-She has also danced many Balanchine roles in some of the choreographer’s masterpieces: Serenade, Symphony in C, Mozartiana, Who Cares?, Theme and Variation, and Tchaikovsky Piano Concerto No. 2.
+Natasha danced as an artist with Boston Ballet, Texas Ballet Theatre, and Ballet Arizona.
+Her classical repertoire includes Swan Lake, Sleeping Beauty, Giselle, Le Corsaire, Don Quixote, The Nutcracker, and Paquita.
+She enjoyed many Balanchine roles including Serenade, Symphony in C, Mozartiana, Who Cares?, Theme and Variation, and Tchaikovsky Piano Concerto No. 2., as well as working with choreographers such as Paul Taylor, Twyla Tharp, Elisa Monte, Elliot Feld, Lyla York, Trey McIntyre, and Graham Lustig.
+She performed leading roles in American classics such as Rodeo, Billy the Kid, and Tinkerbell in Peter Pan, as well as premiering Merce Cunningham’s Breakers.